NuGet Package Management for STS Projects

 Note

-Ensure the .nupkg files for all dependent NuGet packages added to your project have been copied into the packages directory of your project's source files and source code controlled.
+files for all dependent NuGet packages are copied into the packages

 Upgrading NuGet Packages